 It’s safe to assume this isn’t due to a lack of effort, but a lack of resources to identify what matters most in hiring in a strategic period of time.
 To truly get to the bottom of reducing turnover, the best place to start would be to identify the most important drivers of turnover to address in the hiring decision.

-This assertion is supported by a simple, commonsense proposition, that employees bring a lifetime of training, experience and personal characteristics that bear on their capacity to be successful and their chances of being satisfied in a position.
-Measuring the right employee attributes that develop over a lifetime, determining their capacity to predict employee satisfaction, performance, and turnover, and employing these characteristics in employee selection offers a powerful opportunity to select employees who will be more satisfied and successful.
+This assertion is supported by a simple, commonsense proposition: Employees bring a lifetime of training, experience, and personal characteristics that bear on their capacity to be successful and their chances of being satisfied in a position.
+Measuring the right employee attributes that develop over a lifetime; determining their capacity to predict employee satisfaction, performance, and turnover; and utilizing these characteristics in employee selection offers a powerful opportunity to select employees who will be more satisfied and successful.

 Employee Experience Before Your Company

 To be clear, this isn’t to say that people aren’t influenced by their work environments.
 Indeed, they are.
 However, the training and experiences an employee has had before coming to your company will vastly outweigh whatever experiences they have during the comparatively limited time they spend at your company.